stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 In this example we can see that the relocation entry is not applied to machine code but to the address `0x601c` part of the `.got` section.
 This is the global offset table which contains addresses of global data.

-## Types of Relocation

-There are two types of relocations.
-Link time relocations, dynamic relocations.

-Link time relocation
-  - Place holder filled in when `.o` files are linked to create executables or libraries
-  - For example, relocation entries in `.text` sections

-Dynamic link relocations
-  - Place holder is filled during runtime.  i.e. Procedure Link Table
-  - For example, relocation entries added to `.got` and `.plt` sections which link to shared objects.

 ### Example